-Why head down is preferable for thirty two to thirty six weeks pregnancy.
+Why your babies head needs to be down for thirty two to thirty six weeks in pregnancy.

 A baby should be at its maximum height at roughly 36 weeks.